Atdeejay12/Swapburn.live/_posts/2020-10-23-dev-roadmap.md

 **Let's recap first:**

-- Feature allowing access to OCTO holders only
+- Feature allowing access to SWAP holders only
 - History tab to display all of your wallet's transactions
 - TokenSet integration with investment opportunities (by end of month)
 - Integrating our Snapshot.Page governance into UI (by end of month)